charchit14/Project-Quiz/README.md

 # Project-Quiz
 This is a simple quiz game created in python programming language.
-It consists of sevreal text and programming files.
+It consists of several programming and text files.

 ## How to run/play this program/game